CharnelMouse/duel52/README.md

 - Basic actions: play card, activate, attack, make pair.
 - Players only see known information (except who's peeked at face-down cards).
 - Bases become activatable when the draw pile empties
-  - Currently also become known by controller, this is a bug.
 - Lanes / the game currently cannot be won.
 - No card abilities yet.